oceanprotocol/docs/discover/faq.md

 Feel free to explore these links for step-by-step guidance and insights into maximizing your staking rewards with veOCEAN.

 PS: We cannot offer guidance related to where to allocate your tokens, that's your decision.
 Your tokens, your curated assets.
+  (again, this is explained in detail in the docs and does not need additional space in the FAQ page)
 </details>

 <details>